-The National Coastal Change Assessment (NCCA) has assessed Scotland's coastline for historic and future coastal change, with the report expected to be available in 2017.
+The National Coastal Change Assessment (NCCA) has assessed Scotland's coastline for historic and future coastal change.
 The assessment assessed the proportion of the Shetland coastline type and categorised as 'hard' and 'mixed' is 91%, and 8% as 'soft' and 1% as 'artificial'.
 Within the historical period (1890s to 1970s) most of the soft shoreline has not changed significantly (75%), accretion has occurred along 25% of soft coasts with erosion occurring along 1%.
-Since the 1970s there has been a greater amount of stability (95%); and with only small amounts of accretion (2%)1.
+Since the 1970s there has been a greater amount of stability (95%); and with only small amounts of accretion (2%) and erosion (2%)12.

-1 National Coastal Change Assessment (NCCA)
+12 National Coastal Change Assessment (NCCA)